 As an Oracle database administrator (DBA), you are responsible for the performance of your Oracle database.
 Tuning a database to reach a desirable performance level may be a daunting task, especially for DBAs who are new to Oracle Database.
-Oracle Database 2 Day + Performance Tuning Guide is a quick start guide that teaches you how to perform day-to-day database performance tuning tasks using features provided by Oracle Diagnostics Pack, Oracle Tuning Pack, and Oracle Enterprise Manager (Enterprise Manager).
+Oracle Database 2 Day + Performance Tuning Guide is a quick start guide that describes how to perform day-to-day database performance tuning tasks using features provided by Oracle Diagnostics Pack, Oracle Tuning Pack, and Oracle Enterprise Manager Cloud Control (Cloud Control).

 This chapter contains the following sections: